We are currently accepting applications to the 2027 (Egg)celerator Lab.

 Peer support from their cohort

-(Egg)celerator Lab is generously supported by the National Endowment for the Arts, and through general operating support from our wonderful community of donors and grantmakers.
+(Egg)celerator Lab is generously supported by the New York Community Trust, and through general operating support from our wonderful community of donors and grantmakers.

 Be directing their first or second feature-length (48 minutes or longer) documentary film (hybrid docs are eligible).
 See the FAQ for Chicken & Egg’s definitions of first-time and second-time directors.

-Be based anywhere in the world, except for countries which are under comprehensive US sanctions.
-Further information about US sanctions can be found here.
+Be based anywhere in the world (except for countries/regions which are under comprehensive US sanctions.
+Further information about US sanctions can be found here).

-Must be a documentary or nonfiction film (including hybrid docs).
+Must be a documentary or nonfiction film - hybrid documentaries are eligible.
+VR, interactive, branded content, or fiction films are not eligible.

 Must be in early to mid-production at the time of applying.
 We recommend that you have between 10-60% of your anticipated footage shot by the date of application.

-You do not need a fiscal sponsor to apply for this program.
-However, if you are awarded, you must secure a US fiscal sponsor or be a 501(c)(3) to receive the funds.
-We can advise on this if granted.
+You do not need a fiscal sponsor to apply for the (Egg)celerator Lab.
+However, if you are selected for the Lab, you must secure a US fiscal sponsor, or be a 501(c)(3), to receive the funds.
+If granted, we can help advise on finding a fiscal sponsor.
+We require prompt response upon communication of results.
+If granted, there is a 12-week period following notification in which you must secure a fiscal sponsor, and the grant must be disbursed within 2027.

 Priority will be given to films committed to creating social change and/or uplifting underrepresented stories that challenge mainstream narratives.
 We support a broad range of issues from the personal to the political that explore a variety of artistic approaches, such as personal, experimental, animated, essayistic, archival, and beyond.